-Primary ovarian failure (POF) is the stoppage of ovaries before menopause has started.
+Primary ovarian failure (POF) is the reduction of ovarian function and/or stoppage of ovulation before menopause has started.
 Ovaries make certain hormones called estrogen and progesterone that affect many parts of the body.
 Loss or changes in these hormones can affect the health of the bones, heart, and blood vessels.

-In some women, the cause may not be known.
+In most women, the cause is known.
+Other common reasons include:

-Factors that increase your chances of POF include:
+Factors that may increase your chances of POF:

 You will be asked about your symptoms and medical history.
 A physical exam and a pelvic exam may also be done.

 The goal of treatment is to manage any problems caused by the change in hormones.
 You and your doctor can talk about the best treatment plan for you.
 Options include:

 Women who are planning a procedure or treatment with a risk of POF may consider fertility preservation and family planning options before undergoing treatment.
 One option is to preserve healthy eggs to be used during IVF at a later date.

 Women with POF may will also need to be followed for the development of other endocrine problems and heart disease.

 The Society of Obstetricians and Gynecologists of Canada